Introduction to Statistical Modeling

 The book was designed with 13 chapters with the intent to be used during the 14-week semester at Miami University (one week reserved for midterm examination and end-of-semester review).

-The first chapter is comprehensive.
+The first two chapters are very comprehensive.

 Chapters 3 and 4 cover some advanced design ideas (multiple factors, blocking and repeated measures), presenting all inference in the form of a linear model.